djeada/Databases-Notes/notes/08_database_performance/01_query_optimization_techniques.md

 II. **Update stats (and make them richer on skewed columns)**

+This is giving the planner fresh glasses.
+We bump the stats target for `city` (because some cities are way more common) and re-run `ANALYZE`.
+Do it so the optimizer guesses row counts realistically; expect better join choices and fewer “why did it do that?” plans.

 ```sql
 ALTER TABLE customers ALTER COLUMN city SET STATISTICS 1000;
 ANALYZE customers;        -- refresh customers stats